Ninad262002/Git-Notes/README.md

     git branch -d max = delete a branch

-HEAD - it points to the last commit in your current branch
+HEAD - it points to the last commit in your current branch.

     git log --graph --decorate